Nutzzz/GameCollector/README.md

 - Known issues: See [GameCollector issues here](https://github.com/Nutzzz/GameCollector/issues) or [upstream GameFinder issues here](https://github.com/erri120/GameFinder/issues).
 Please do not submit bugs/requests for GameCollector on GameFinder's GitHub.
 - DLCs/clones: When an entry is detected as a DLC addon (or a clone in the MAME handler), the `string?
 GameData.BaseGame` field is set to the ID of the main game (or sometimes the string "False" when the relationship can't be determined).
 To hide DLCs from the consumer application, use `FindAllGames(Settings)` where `bool Settings.BaseOnly = true`, or do not use entries where `string?
 GameData.BaseGame != null`.
 - Owned not-installed games: Some handlers can find owned not-installed games.
 To support this feature for Steam games, [see note below](#steam).
 To hide not-installed games, use `FindAllGames(Settings)` where `bool Settings.InstalledOnly = true`, or do not use entries where `bool GameData.IsInstalled == false`.
 - Unowned games: A few handlers can find all entries in the launcher database.
 To show only owned games, use `FindAllGames(Settings)` where `bool Settings.OwnedOnly = true`, or do not use entries where `bool GameData.IsOwned == false`.
+Note that all games from the TheGamesDB handler will be marked as unowned.
 - Non-game items: Some handlers can find non-game (e.g., applications) items.
 To show only games, use `FindAllGames(Settings)` where `bool Settings.GamesOnly = true`, or parse the item's `List<string> GameData.Genres` for the appropriate string values.

 ### Dolphin/MAME